sphinx-doc/sphinx/Doc-3k/library/anydbm.rst

 .. exception:: error

-   A tuple containing the exceptions that can be raised by each of the supported modules, with a unique exception :exc:`anydbm.error` as the first item --- the latter is used when :exc:`anydbm.error` is raised.
+   A tuple containing the exceptions that can be raised by each of the supported modules, with a unique exception also named :exc:`anydbm.error` as the first item --- the latter is used when :exc:`anydbm.error` is raised.

 The object returned by :func:`open` supports most of the same functionality as dictionaries; keys and their corresponding values can be stored, retrieved, and